Xtapodis/assignment/README.md

 ### Run on Heroku Cloud Application Platform

-You can also run the app on Heroku [here](https://assignmentpd.herokuapp.com/)
+You can also run the demo on Heroku [here](https://assignmentpd.herokuapp.com/)